kaby76/AntlrVSIX/Trash/doc/commands.md

 proceed.
 The transformation creates a lexer grammar and a parser grammar and places them on the stack.
 The original grammar is popped off the stack.

-For for further details, see the [split grammar](refactoring.md#splitting-and-combining-grammars) refactoring details.
+For further details, see the [split grammar](refactoring.md#splitting-and-combining-grammars) refactoring details.

 ### Stack